 Among the Pandavas the bravest and the strongest was the Gada Dhari (Mace bearer) Shiv Bhakta Bhim, obedient to the eldest Dharm-raj Yudhishthir, sharing a great bond with the younger Arjun, the greatest archer, and most caring to the yongest twins, the sharp war strategist Sahdev and the unparalleled sword weilder Nakul.

 Bhim meets Hidimba when the five brothers and their mother Kunti were forced to flee to the jungle.
 Wandering in the woods, they end up in the territory of Hidimb (Idumban), the brother of Hidimba (Idumbai).
 When Hidimb sends Hidimba to kill the Pandavas alongwith Kunti, she meets Bheem and both fall in love.
 Despite being aware of the fact that Bheem will eventually have to move back to his state and face the unfinished battles, she proceeds mindfully and marries the love of her life.
 Hidimba and the Pandava family share many beautiful moments together for about an year.
+With the blessings of Shiv Shambho, Hidimba gives birth to a kid whose bald head resembles a pot and thus he is lovingly named Ghatotkach (after the term Ghat for pot).

 ~ Hanuman & Bhim ~